Antarcticans Database Project

 Copyright - I will assume that all pictures sent to CoolAntarctica are the copyright of the person sending them, they will be labeled as such on the pages they appear.
 By sending them you are giving permission for them to be used on CoolAntarctica.com ONLY.

-Minimum 1200 dpi resolution.
-Take the time to set
+scanners.
+Take the time to set everything up before

 Mid-range scanners are perfectly adequate.
 I use a flatbed scanner with slide adapter as it is more versatile for other things, dedicated slide scanners can speed up the handling time.